 Migraine and Sleep Disorders: Natural Remedies

-Below we see how this happens and the natural cures for migraines.
+Below we see how happen sleep disorders and the natural cures for migraine.

-non-migraineurs.
-This is what emerges from a study conducted by researchers from th
+This is what is revealed from a study conducted by researchers from the

 in London and published by the journal Neurology.

-In addition, several studies have shown that lack of sleep increases the amount of soluble
+In addition, several studies have shown that lack of sleep increases the β-amyloid plaques formation risk and

 form aggregates typical of Alzheimer's disease.